Introduction

 Entrust successfully tested with several nShield hardware and software versions.

+OCS and Softcard protection was tested in all configurations.
 Module-protected keys are not supported in Entrust Security Manager v10.0 and later versions.
-OCS and softcard-protection was tested in all configurations.

-Product | Security World Software | Firmware | Netimage |
+HSM | Security World Software | Firmware | Netimage |

 ---|---|---|---|